The 5 things you need to know today

 4. Superbug

 There's another superbug to worry about, and the place you're most likely to catch it is in a hospital or nursing home.
-It's a drug-resistant fungus called Candida auris. and the number of cases of it has increased from seven to 122 over the past nine months.
+It's a drug-resistant fungus called Candida auris, and the number of cases of it has increased from seven to 122 over the past nine months.
 The fungus causes severe illness with high mortality, especially among high-risk patients, like those in intensive care or who have to wear a catheter.
 Scientists worldwide are very concerned about it because the fungus shows resistance to antifungal drugs, "leaving no medication to treat" patients.
 None of the infections reported in the US has been resistant to all medicines.

 The CDC also warned people to be aware of pool water that might be contaminated with a parasite called cryptosporidium that can give you diarrhea for as long as three weeks.
 Pool water can get contaminated by an infected person's feces.